 How do Optus prepaid plans compare to the competition?

 Optus have some great value prepaid plans, but they’re by no means the cheapest.
-Whether you’re after more data or simply want to save a bit of extra cash each month, there are some seriously competitive prepaid options out there.
+Whether you’re after more data or simply want to save a bit of extra cash each month, there are some seriously competitive prepaid options out there with other networks.
 Here are some of the most popular ones with at least 5GB data per month.

 Which Optus recharge offers the best value?

 As is typical with mobile plans, Optus prepaid plans tend to give you more value the more you spend.
 Considering the Optus Epic Data require you to recharge and therefore spend more often, it’s the prepaid option that offers the most data per dollar value.

 However, at the moment Optus is offering bonus gigs on the first three Epic Data recharges, which actually flip the old more-money-more-value proposition with each tier getting a flat extra 30GB, making these plans the best value - especially when you factor in data rollover.

 Best budget Optus prepaid plan